 Scheduling Group Therapy

 Groups are run weekly, often starting about 2-3 weeks into a semester.
-If you are interested in joining a group, schedule a first appointment to speak with an individual counselor to talk more about joining the group.
+If you are interested in joining a group, schedule a telehealth appointment (to use the registration form you must be on campus, or connect to the campus VPN) to speak with an individual counselor to talk more about joining the group.

 USO (Understanding Self and Others)